Software

 QuShape is a comprehensive, platform-independent, user-friendly, and complete software package that enables efficient, reliable, highly automated, and accurate analysis of high-throughput capillary electrophoresis-detected nucleic acid chemical probing experiments.

 F. Karabiber, J.L.
 McGinnis, O.V.
 Favorov and K.M.
 Weeks, QuShape: Rapid, accurate, and best-practices quantification of nucleic acid probing information, resolved by capillary electrophoresis.
-RNA 19, 63–73 (2013). link pdf
+RNA 19, 63–73 (2013). pdf